CagriCatik/RC-Knowledgebase/webpage/docs/01_rc-plane/0_selecting_parts_for_rc_plane.md

-# Selecting a Brushless Motor, ESC, LiPo Battery and Propeller for an RC Airplane
+# Selecting Parts for an RC Airplane

 ## 1. Introduction